Characters Introduced in Backstroke of the West

 Characters Introduced In Reply is minus

-- FaceHeel Turn: According to a Hopeless Situation Temple Guard he will stop being a Christian and start worshipping the devil in the future
+- FaceHeel Turn: According to a Hopeless Situation Temple Guard, he'll stop being a Christian and start worshipping the devil in the future.

-- The Immigrant: Wants to go to the United States.
+- The Illegal: Wants to go to the United States.

-- Hidden Depths: He's a good dancer, also he has a worshipper who believes him to be divine.
+- Hidden Depths: He's a good dancer who also has a worshipper who believes him to be divine.

 - Precocious Crush: Has one on Chicken Jarrus and even wants to fuck him.

-- Skewed Priorities: Hanging from a cliff doesn't stop him from trying to paint the rocks, also in spite of looking for advice from Vanquish Is, he also asks him if it is wrong to bathe in the Hopeless Situation.
+- Skewed Priorities: Hanging from a cliff doesn't stop him from trying to paint the rocks.
+Also, in spite of looking for advice from Vanquish Is, he also asks him if it's wrong to bathe in the Hopeless Situation.